tap349/tap349.github.io/_posts/2016-09-02-autoloading-in-rails.md

-  this allows to avoid loading problems but might be very inconvenient when class has a lot of modules and inherits from another class with the same amount of modules. also this way requires to use fully qualified names when references other classes inside its class definition.
+  this allows to avoid loading problems but might be very inconvenient when class has a lot of modules and inherits from another class with the same amount of modules. also this way requires to use fully qualified names when referencing other classes inside class definition.

 - nest class inside modules: